-We acknowledge that all members of our school community will thrive when they are part of an environment that supports their internal motivational needs of autonomy, connectedness and competency.
+We acknowledge that all members of our school community will flourish when they are part of an environment that supports their internal motivational needs of autonomy, connectedness and competency.
 In other words, it is critically important that staff and students of OLSH feel that they have some control over their learning choices, that we feel connected and in close relationship with one another and that we can clearly see how we are improving in the various areas of school life.

 Our learners will come to understand that learning is something that requires effort, that mistakes can be valuable learning experiences and that to retain what we learn we need to return to it multiple times throughout the course of the year.